achyudh/achyudh.xyz/_posts/2016-11-01-sign-language.md

 pub: 0
 ---

-An ensemble classifier for translation of American Sign Language gestures with hard negative mining and non-maximal suppression for localization.
+An ensemble classifier for translation of American Sign Language gestures with hard negative mining and non-maximal suppression for localization